tbrlpld/100-days-of-code/log.md

 ## Day 6: October 21, 2019, Monday

 ### Today's Progress
-Recreated Google landing page from 1998.
+Recreated the Google landing page from 1998 with HTML.

 ### Thoughts
 Client side form input validation is pretty helpful, because it is immediate.
-Doesn't replace server side validation, but is helpful in it's responsiveness.
+It doesn't replace server side validation, but is helpful in it's responsiveness.

 ### Link(s) to work